friedrichromstedt/Obsidian-Typo/Typo-Doc/0100 Introduction.md

 Obsidian comes with default settings, laid out in the *default theme*.
-These provide a set of rules to format plain ASCII Markdown (`.md`) text files as HTML.
+These provide a set of rules to format plain markdown (`.md`) text files as HTML.
 Obsidian distinguishes between two modes of operation:

 1. *Editing mode*, here the pure-text is already HTML-converted *while editing* it;
 2. *Reading mode*, where another set of styles and a different HTML hierarchy is used.